antoniovizuete/electron-react-hot-ts-seed/README.md

 # electron-react-hot-ts-seed

-> Live Editing Environment for Electron Apps using React, React-Hot-Loader, Typescript and Webpack
+> React/Typescript bolierplate project for Electron apps using Webpack and hot-reloading

 ## Installation